 Lawrence is almost a lock to go with the first overall pick, and with that comes expectations.
 It also gives us context with other QBs who went first in their drafts and their following seasons.

-Don’t panic if Trevor Lawrence takes a slight dip in dynasty value in 2021
+Don’t panic if Lawrence’s fantasy value takes a slight dip in dynasty leagues in 2021

 Not every QB is Justin Herbert and lights the world on fire out of the gates.
 In fact, history says that QBs struggle in year one.